Board of Directors

 The Ghent Playhouse

-The Ghent Playhouse is non profit volunteer run community theater.
-Now in its 45th year, the Ghent Playhouse is a fully-functioning, handicap accessible, jewel of a theater in Ghent NY.
-The Theater is equipped with new comfortable seating, modern accessible restrooms and air conditioning!
-The historic building also contains a set shop, dressing rooms, kitchenette, costume storage and sophisticated lighting and sound systems.
-Drawing talent from all around the Hudson Valley and beyond, the playhouse now presents five diverse productions each year.
+The Ghent Playhouse is a non-profit, volunteer-run theater.
+Now in its 48th Season, the Ghent Playhouse is a fully-functioning, handicap-accessible jewel of a theater situated in Ghent, New York, is equipped with comfortable new seating, modern, accessible restrooms, and air conditioning.
+The historic Greek-Revival building also houses a set shop, kitchenette, dressing rooms, actors’ restroom, costume and prop storage, and sophisticated LED lighting and sound systems.
+Drawing talent from all around the Hudson Valley, the Berkshires, and beyond, the Ghent Playhouse presents five diverse productions each year.

-Meanwhile, in 1974 a group of young actors formed the Columbia Civic Players, a nomadic theater group that would perform wherever and whenever space was available - in auditoriums, churches and even local restaurants!
-In 1987 the "players" leased the former Ghent town hall and renamed it The Ghent Playhouse.
-Following several years of reconstruction and renovations, the first show, "Carnival," opened in January 1989 in the new theater.
-In 2001 the building was officially purchased from the town and after a successful capital campaign an extensive construction and upgrading program began.
-That same year the Columbia Civic Players became officially known as The Ghent Playhouse, Inc. Today The Ghent Playhouse continues to thrive and has become a celebrated arts organization in the region.
+Meanwhile, in 1974, a group of young actors formed the Columbia Civic Players, a nomadic group that performed wherever and whenever space was available – auditoriums, church halls and even local restaurants!
+In 1987, under the direction of Barbara Perry, the “Players” were able to lease the former Ghent Town Hall.
+After several years of fundraising, construction and renovations, the first production, “Carnival,” premiered in January 1989 in their new home, and was presented free of charge to all of its new neighbors in Ghent.
+In 2001, the building was officially purchased from the Town, and after a successful Capital campaign, an extensive construction and upgrade project began.
+The project added much needed additional space backstage that included dressing rooms, more storage and new public restrooms.
+That same year, the group officially became known as The Ghent Playhouse, Inc. Today, the Ghent Playhouse continues to thrive and has become a celebrated arts organization in the region.